 Our group is broadly interested into how humans and animals learn from small sample.
-Understanding how the brain transforms problems from complicated, multi-dimensional entities to something amenable.
+Understanding how the brain transforms complicated, multi-dimensional problems to something amenable.
 What is the role of higher order cognitive functions in reinforcement learning?
 What is the neural substrate of this interplay?
 We are also particularly interested in the role played by consciousness and metacognition, which we think are intimately related.
 We also look at these questions from the perspective of psychiatric disorders.

 Ultimately we aim to understand these functions in the (human) brain, as well as to develop models, methods, applications, that merge neuroscience and artificial intelligence.